Advantages and Disadvantages of Preferential Allotment

 Moreover, the company gets the power to meet its financial requirements by raising funds from the general public.
 On the downside, the procedure of share allotment is a time-consuming and complex method, but by shortlisting shareholders beforehand, the companies can save much time.

-Regulatory Framework that govern Preferential Allotment
+Regulatory Framework that governs Preferential Allotment

 - Section 62 (allocation of shares) and Section 42 (allotment of securities) of the Companies Act 2013 regulates the allotment of private shares.
 A company that seeks to issue the shares must adhere to both the Sections; however, for the issue of securities, the company just needs to comply with the provisions of Section 42 only.